mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 To customize the format used on the calendar header, use the `format` prop of the `calendarHeader` slot.

 :::info
-This prop is available on all pickers with date edition.
+This prop is available on all components that render a day calendar, including the Date Calendar as well as all Date Pickers, Date Time Pickers, and Date Range Pickers.
 :::

 {{"demo": "CustomCalendarHeaderFormat.js"}}